SalvatoreBarone/pyALS/README.md

         "metric"       : "med",                         // Error metric to be used during Design-Space exploration.
 It can be "ep", "awce" or "med", for error-probability, absolute worst-case error or mean error distance, respectively; The "ia-ep" and "ia-ed" stand for "input-aware" error-probability and error-distance, which require the user to provide the probability-distribution for input vectors
         "threshold"    : 16,                            // The error threshold
         "vectors"      : 5,                             // The number of test vectors for error assessment.
 Using the value "0" will unlock exhaustive evaluation, i.e., it will cause the tool to evaluate the error for every possible input assignment.
-        "distribution" : "input_distribution.csv",      // Input dataset to be used for error assessment.
-Its format depend on the specific error metric being adopted (simple csv for builin, json for custom assessment).
+        "dataset" : "dataset.csv",                      // Input dataset to be used for error assessment, in csv or json format.
+A csv template can be generated using the "template" command of the tool.
         "weigths" : {                                   // specify weights for outputs; you can also define weights as floating point, or even negative numbers;
             "signal_name" : weight,
             // for instance: